Cornell-MAE-UG/fa25-portfolio-susannaufr/_projects/2025-engrd-2210-portfolio.md

 Having analyzed the theoretical efficiency of the CH440 engine modified for use in Baja SAE, we now ask: how does it compare to its real performance in competition?

-Thermal efficiency of a power cycle in general is expressed as:
+Thermal efficiency of a power cycle in general is:

 $$
 \eta = \frac{W_{\text{cyc}}}{Q_{\text{in}}}